 Once I figured out my master three-ingredient recipe I was hooked.
 I’ve since written numerous coconut butter fudge recipes ranging from real raw chocolate to festive cranberry orange to smooth and decadent maple pecan.
-With that said, this Lemon Coconut Butter Fudge might be my favorite.
-I’d been contemplating a really tart and tangy coconut butter fudge and lemons fit the bill perfectly.
+With that said, this lemon coconut butter fudge might be my favorite.
+I’d been contemplating a really tart and tangy coconut butter fudge and lemon fits the bill perfectly.
 If you love lemon this is the fudge for you!

-This fluffy fudge is made with four raw real food ingredients.
+This fluffy fudge is made with four raw real-food ingredients.
 Make it keto friendly by substituting your favorite sweetener for the raw honey.
 Liquid stevia works well, especially with citrus and berries.

-2. Pastured Raw Butter – real butter makes this fudge melty and decadent with all the benefits of pastured raw dairy like fat soluble vitamins A, D, and K2.
+2. Pastured Raw Butter – real butter makes this fudge melty and decadent with all the benefits of pastured raw dairy, like fat-soluble vitamins A, D, and K2.
 Substitute pasteurized grass-fed butter if access to raw butter is limited.

-3. Raw Honey – the enzymes in raw honey make this sweetener perfect for a healthy, easily digested, energy boosting treat!
-If you want to make the keto friendly version, use powdered or liquid sweetener in place of honey.
+3. Raw Honey – the enzymes in raw honey make this sweetener perfect for a healthy, easily digested, energy-boosting treat!
+If you want to make the keto-friendly version, use powdered or liquid sweetener in place of honey.